2020 Kunsthal 6100, Coordination Models at the main square, Haderslev, Denmark

 2013 Museet for Samtidskunst ”ROCK AROUND THE WORLD”, Roskilde, Denmark

 2002 Coordination Model, Swings, med 'Frederiksholms Kanal', Trapholt, Denmark

-2002 Swing Seat Construcrion, Coordination Model I shown at Trapholt, and Art Parade /Kunstparade, Copenhagen arranged by Dorte Buchwald, Lone Bank, Christina Hamre and Tania Rau.
+2002 Swing Seat Construcrion, Coordination Model, Swings, Art Parade /Kunstparade, Copenhagen, Denmark arranged and curated by Dorte Buchwald, Lone Bank, Christina Hamre and Tania Rau

 Molly Haslund works with audience participation in the pieces Coordination Models, which is a number of modified devises designed to challenge the participants.
 Familiar objects like skipping ropes, hopscotch frames and swings are integrated in various kinds of utility systems, where coordination and collaboration between the individual participants becomes imperative.
 The individual participant’s motor skills are challenged as well as their ability to coordinate group movements in order to make the systems in the coordination models work.
 When this succeeds a common rhythm is generated that transforms the utilities from commonplace play objects to complex collaboration modules, where the individuals and the group are dependent on each other.